CAMLAB-UChile/vemlab/README.md

     <li> Solutions can be plotted to MATLAB figures, text files, <a href="https://www.gidhome.com/">GiD</a> files and <a href="https://www.vtk.org/">VTK</a> files.</li>
 </ul>
 <h2>Author</h2><a href="https://github.com/aaortizb">Alejandro Ortiz-Bernardin</a>
 <h2>Running VEMLab</h2><a>VEMLab is a library.
 You need to create a main .m file and place it inside the 'test' folder.
 The main file has the typical structure of a FEM simulation.
-Simply follow the test problems (with comments) that are provided inside the folder 'test' to wrote your own .m files or modify the ones provided.</a>
+Simply follow the test problems (with comments) that are provided inside the folder 'test' to wrote your own .m files or modify the ones provided.
+Alternatively, you can read the manual that is available in the folder 'doc.'</a>
 <h2>License</h2><a>This project is licensed under the GPL3 License.
 This program is free software; it can be redistributed or modified under the terms of the GNU General Public License 3 as published by the Free Software Foundation.<a/>